JacobNakayu/web-app-base/README.md

 # web-app-base

 ## Summary
-Tool to bridge Nessus vulnerability scans and ServiceNow tickets (Replacement for Lecxe)
+Base code for a web app

-app_name runs in a docker container, so all development can happen locally and in a perfect simulation of the real environment.
+The app runs in a docker container, so all development can happen locally and in a perfect simulation of the real environment.

 app_name is made up of two sections:
 - A front-end built using Vite and Vue